d-smith/notes/aws/security-specialty/06-data-protection-with-vpcs.md

 Rule Evaluation

-* Rules are evaluated in numerical order
+* Rules are evaluated in numerical order from low to high
 * Using increments allows you to add rules later in between existing rules
 * Rule changes take effect immediately